 The concept was introduced in 2001 following the World Trade Center disaster in NYC, and proposed to congress by Sen. Ron Wyden (D-OR).
-Although the Homeland Security Act of 2002 authorized the creation of a National Emergency Technology Corps of volunteers known as NETGuard, under the Citizen Corps umbrella, federal budget constraints largely prevented the implementation of the program.
+The Homeland Security Act of 2002 authorized the creation of a National Emergency Technology Corps of volunteers known as NETGuard, under the Citizen Corps umbrella.
+The program was formally launched in 2014 under the name "Tech Corps".

-Building upon the NETGuard framework, the ITDRC was established as a nationwide 501(c)(3) non-profit organization, and is comprised of hundreds of volunteer professionals from many technology disciplines.
-We harness the collective resources of the technology community to provide no cost systems, network, and infrastructure resources; as well as technical recovery assistance to help communities continue operations in times of disaster.
+Building upon the original NETGuard framework, ITDRC was established as a nationwide 501(c)(3) non-profit organization; and is currently comprised of hundreds of volunteer professionals with expertise in many technology disciplines.
+We harness the collective resources of the technology community to provide no cost Information, Communications, and Technology (ICT) resources; as well as technical recovery assistance to help communities continue operations in times of disaster.

 To prepare and assist Communities with Technology Continuity and Recovery of Information Systems during times of disaster.
 We fulfill this mission through education, planning, and disaster response; by a dedicated team of volunteer Technology Professionals and Corporate Partners.